TorstenDittmann/svelte-adapter-static-digitalocean/README.md

-**⚠️ Warning!
-Sveltekit is still in Beta and the adapter API is changing regularly.
-This adapter extends the official @sveltejs/adapter-static and therefore should be updated at most times.**

 # Sveltekit Adapter

 Adapter for Svelte apps that extends the official [@sveltejs/adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) and does the following to support [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform) out-of-the-box.